Ouss6116/HackTheBox-Writeup/Expressway/HTB-Expressway-Writeup.md

 ### Final Touch:

-Using the credentials **ike:freakingrockstarontheroad**, we logged in via SSH and captured the USER.TXT flag.
+Using the credentials **ike:freakingrockstarontheroad**, we logged in via SSH and captured the **USER.TXT flag**.

 ---

 ## ROOT.TXT

-for the root we will start with SUID search : `find / -type f -perm -u=s 2>/dev/null`
+For privilege escalation, we began by searching for SUID binaries: : `find / -type f -perm -u=s 2>/dev/null`

-find insteressting thing : /usr/local/bin/sudo → Sudo version 1.9.17

-with a small serach of this version, i found this CVE-2025-32463 and get this [scrip](thttps://github.com/kh4sh3i/CVE-2025-32463)

-and we got the **ROOT.TXT**
+An interesting finding was `/usr/local/bin/sudo`.
+Checking its version revealed **Sudo version 1.9.17**.

+A quick search for this version identified CVE-2025-32463.
+We used the exploit from [kh4sh3i's GitHub repository](thttps://github.com/kh4sh3i/CVE-2025-32463) to escalate our privileges to root and capture the **ROOT.TXT flag**.

 ---